 How to change careers

 Are you missing something in your current job or career?
-Or are you thinking that a role in an emerging sector might be a better fit for you?
-With many of us retiring later in life, the idea of spending decades in an unfulfilling career isn’t a happy one.
+Or are you thinking that a role in a new or emerging sector in New Zealand might be a more exciting prospect for you?
+With many of us retiring much later in life, the idea of spending decades in an unfulfilling career isn’t a happy one.

 But when you’ve already established a career path, switching to a new career direction can be daunting.
 Can you pick up the new skills required easily enough?
 Are you financially in a place where you could absorb a salary cut?
 Do you have the spare time, work/life balance, and the energy to step outside of your comfort zone and learn something completely different from what you’ve been doing?